richardthombs/agilesnowball.com/about.md

 Richard Thombs is a software development professional with more than 25 years experience in application development, database design and systems administration.

-He is a founder of [TeamHaven Ltd](http://www.teamhaven.com), a SaaS solution for managing field activity.
+He is Chief Architect and Founder at [TeamHaven Ltd](http://www.teamhaven.com), a SaaS solution for managing field activity.